IMCS-DL4media/LDM/README.md

 A framework for capturing all relevant events and artefacts during the DL training process, as well as a web interface for inspecting them.

-The most important features of our framework are:
+The most important features of our framework are abilities:
  - to create a new experiment - a project
  - to add training data sets (training data set, test data set) to this project
  - to record the progress of an ongoing experiment (create log entries and save experiment run metadata)